0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Is all that is needed to fuck up my life
 ```

 At this point, the protagonist acknowledges that the mere accusation of him trying to pull away from his abusive relationship would make him spiral further into depression and substance abuse.
 He is too terrified to admit that the longing and yearning he has for his abuser is not love, but rather has become necessary for his survival.
 He conflates this feeling of loss with the loss of control and comfort in his own life.
-Coming back from [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 4 “So Make it Work Tonight” | Part 4 of “wetdream”]],
+Coming back from[[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 1 “Terminal Lucidity”| Part 1 of “wetdream”]], he is so deep in his own illusion that he has fully close himself off from reality.
+If this illusion fades, he is afraid of his life fully falling apart into nothing.

 - These lines reveal that the narrator’s life is a precarious performance of worthiness, and the abuse holds the power to destroy it with a single word.
 - The “fight” is not for love, but for survival